How to run cnc machine

 - Identify the location and purpose of the operating controls.

 - Start the CNC machine.

 - Adjust offsets to account for tool wear and deflection.

 Feed rate setup

 Setting up the feed rates is important because this will determine whether the cutting path follows the desired shape.
 It also determines the speed of the cutters.
-You may find it hard to understand why there would be different settings for each axis.
+You may find it hard to understand why each axis would have different settings.
 This happens because most machines come equipped with two axes, and one axis moves along X while the second axis moves along Y. There are three types of feeds available: linear, angular, and circular.
 Linear feed means moving the table linearly across the bed.

-Cooling your workpiece will help prevent warping and distortion, and it also prevents overheating and burning.
+Cooling your workpiece will help prevent warping and distortion and prevent overheating and burning.
 You may not notice these problems until after you have finished cutting.
 Cooling reduces friction between the cutters and the machined material, allowing the cutters to perform their job without damaging the surface finish.